 “We were very proud of his academic achievement securing a First-class degree but also of the insightful and reflective piece he had published by the British Association of Social Workers (BASW) in February this year.
 It was titled ‘In praise of LGBT+ History Month’ in which he reflected upon how far society had come but also the challenges remaining.
 He ended his article with the message ‘…everyone in their own way is different; promote equality and diversity for the benefit of everyone’.
 This reflects the person he was, and he will be greatly missed.”

 We know that Mark’s death will affect fellow students, friends and staff and a range of support is available:

-- if you are a student, Wellbeing Support is available every day of the year by phone on 01225383838, video or by emailing.
+- if you are a student, Wellbeing Support is available every day of the year, offering appointments by phone, online or in person.
 Help is also available from The SU’s Advice and Support Centre.

 - the Chaplaincy staff are happy to talk with anyone who has been affected, in total confidence.
 Please email email@example.com or Nigel Rawlinson.

 - Cruse Bereavement Care offers free confidential support by telephone or email.